 Lake Billy Chinook is producing a few Kokanee right now.
 In the past seasons we have found kokes right off the first boat ramp toward the swimming beach to the North.
 Look for the schools of jumping fish and cast a pink and pearl hex Gibbs minnow at them.
 Fish close to the bottom of the lake in 30'-40' of water.
-The fish are 10"-12" with a toad every now and then.
+The fish are 8"-10" with a toad every now and then.
+Bull Trout fishing is improving on the Crooked River arm.
 The Metolius arm is closed until March 1st.

 This years spring chinook season doesn't look good for the Deschutes.
 Estimates for the Columbia are projected to be 30,000 fish below last year.